Avaiga/taipy-gui/doc/extension/README.md

    - `"include"`: Must have the item indicating where the TypeScript source files should be located.
 The default is `"src"`, referencing `my_custom_lib/webui/src`.

+### Things to check

+The previous section explained what to change and where.
+Another way of looking at things is to list the different settings that can be modified, and check that they all match:

+- The element library name: set by overriding `ElementLibrary.get_name()`.<br/>
+  This is the prefix that is used in page description texts to find the visual element to instantiate.
+- The JavaScript module name: Is specified in `webpack.config.js` (setting is `output.library.name`).<br/>
+  By default, it is a camel case version of the element library name.<br/>
+  It can be specified otherwise by overriding `ElementLibrary.get_js_module_name()`.
+- The JavaScript bundle path name: Is specified in `webpack.config.js` (settings are `output.filename` and `output.path`).<br/>
+  This is the path of the file that contains all the JavaScript parts of the library.
+It must appear in the list returned by `ElementLibrary.get_scripts()`.
+- The element names: They are declared as keys to the dictionary returned by `ElementLibrary.get_elements()`.<br/>
+  They are used to find an element in a library when the page description text is read.
+- The element component names: Are specified as the value of the `react_component` argument to the `Element` constructor.<br/>
+  These component names must be exported with the exact same name from the JavaScript bundle entry point.

 ### Building the JavaScript bundle

 When all configuration files have been properly updated, we can build the